slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

 For application users and application developers [Alice, Clara]:
  - Fixes and improvements in displaying placement and pricing information in application Deploy dialog.
+ - Improved retrieval of VM instance ID and IP to provide VM to run mapping in failed runs.
+ - Fixed issue with linking to output parameter of parent image.
+ - Consistently display prices in Service Catalog in EUR.

 For application developers [Clara]:
  - Enabled editing of Pre/Post-Scale scripts in `Application Workflows` tab of